HurrayBanana/pyhtoncoding/sound/viewwav/readme.md

 The original wav file is rendered at the bottom of the screen in red An adjustable version is rendered at the top of the screen in yellow

-Program will automatically get you to pick a file
+Program will automatically get you to pick a file, there are a few wav files to get you going

 #### File Select mode